Shahan/iOSChatRouletteClient/README.md

 To publish in AppStore, open Info.plist file and remove ``App Transport Security Settings`` and it's childs.
 Then server should be accessable by HTTPS.

-## Support

-You can contact me by email: m-maxims@yandex.ru